+Pharmacy professionals are being positioned more centrally within all healthcare services.
 This move recognises the skills, knowledge and experience of those working in pharmacy.
-This repositioning is likely to reduce pressure elsewhere in the system but, crucially, improves patient safety and user experience with healthcare.
+This repositioning is likely to reduce pressure elsewhere in the system but, crucially, improves patient safety and user experience.

-As recognised by The King’s Fund, the NHS in England cannot hope to meet the health care needs of the population without a coherent, comprehensive, unifying, and sustained commitment to Quality Improvement (QI) as its principal strategy.
+As recognised by The King’s Fund, the NHS in England cannot hope to meet the health care needs of the population without a coherent, comprehensive, unifying, and sustained commitment to quality improvement (QI) as its principal strategy.
 Pharmacists and pharmacy colleagues, as experts in medication management and optimisation, are ideally positioned in the healthcare system to improve current processes and reduce avoidable medication-related harm.
 Despite playing an integral role in preventing and managing drug-related errors, pharmacists often lack the basic tools required to lead on or participate in QI initiatives.

 Historically, pharmacists have not been required to perform QI projects (QIPs) as part of their professional training – this project therefore hopes to bridge this knowledge gap by providing this group of healthcare professionals with knowledge, tools and support allowing them to design and implement novel QI solutions with regards to medicines safety.

 QI in pharmacy?
 It’s a brave new world

 In this joint blog from Senior Project Manager, Chris Learoyd and Ola Howell, Clinical Pharmacy Lead at the West of England AHSN, we explore the value of QI for pharmacy teams, why it hasn’t really been embedded so far and how we can support pharmacy teams to embrace QI tools.
 Read the blog here.